2022 Oklahoma City mayoral election

 The 2022 Oklahoma City mayoral election took place on February 8, 2022, to elect the Mayor of Oklahoma City.
-Oklahoma City mayoral elections require a majority vote and in order to win the first round a candidate must reach 50% of the vote.
+Incumbent Republican Mayor David Holt won re-election outright with 59.8% of the vote, eliminating the need for a runoff.

-Incumbent mayor David Holt won re-election to his second term in office with nearly 60% of the first round vote.
+All Oklahoma city municipal elections are required to be non-partisan, but candidates may be affiliated with a political party.